fjfabz/Mini_Yolov3/README.md

 <img src="helv.gif"  />

 LightNet* is a minimize inference neural network fork from Darknet.
-I got a simple network running on lightweight mobile devices by hacking Darknet.
-Making networks running on mobile devices let them more useful.
+The goal of hacking is running simple and practical networks on lightweight mobile devices.

-For now it's just a YOLOv3 object detection network tiny version running with high FPS (22ms/52mAP), and everything unrelated was dropped, including cuda computing, trainning period and some layers.
+For now it's just a YOLOv3-tiny network running with high FPS (22ms/52mAP), and everything unrelated was dropped, including cuda computing, trainning period and some layers.

 ### Demo
 If you want a simple object detection solution, try it by building C code and running python demo.
 The detect function return a struct containing object names, probability and bounding boxs' axis.
 It works if you got predicition images like this,